 What Keeps Turkey Burgers From Falling Apart?

-I have never had this issue when making these turkey burgers.
+I have never had an issue with burgers falling apart when making these turkey burgers or my spinach and feta turkey burgers.

 If you are experiencing this though, remember to use the low and slow method for cooking your patty.
 Do not excessively flip them whether you are pan frying, grilling, or baking.
 Do not peek under them.
 Just flip once!